borland667/tools/docs/scripts/lmstudio_claude_bridge.md

 - Do not point `inferenceGatewayBaseUrl` at `http://127.0.0.1:1234`, because that bypasses the bridge and loses alias rewriting.

+Official-docs caveat:

+- Anthropic's 3P configuration docs are stricter than this local setup.
+- The working local bridge flow uses `http://127.0.0.1:1245` and Anthropic-style alias names in `inferenceModels[].name`.
+- Anthropic's published configuration reference prefers `https://` gateway URLs and gateway model names that match the upstream `/v1/models` ids.
+- This file documents the localhost-oriented setup that worked in practice on this machine, not a fully spec-aligned production deployment.
+- Anthropic's docs also recommend setting `deploymentOrganizationUuid` for 3P deployments.
+Our local experiment ran without it, but add it if you want the config to align more closely with the documented rollout model.

 11. Validate the JSON file after saving:

 ```bash